 Step 5 – Pour in the Melted Stearin

 Transfer the melted stearin to your forms and let it cool.
-Make sure that the wick is roughly centred, this will ensure an even burn of the candle.
+Make sure that the wick is roughly centred, this will ensure an even burn.
 It’s not a disaster if you don’t get it centred.
 That just means you’ll have more stearin left from that candle for your next batch.

 Step 6 – Let the Candles Cool Completely

 If you need to move the candles then wait until the surface is cooled enough to harden a bit.
-At this point, you can gently move the candles and let them cool overnight.
+At this point, you can gently move them and let them cool overnight.

 Step 7 – Remove Wick Holders

 Now that your new candles have cooled completely you can remove the wick holder, in my case the matches and trim the wicks to your prefered length.